SMPyBandits/SMPyBandits.github.io/_sources/README.md.txt

 If you want to contribute, please have a look to the [CONTRIBUTING.md](CONTRIBUTING.md) file, and if you want to be more seriously involved, read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.

 - You are welcome to [submit an issue](https://github.com/SMPyBandits/SMPyBandits/issues/new), if it was not previously answered,
-- If you have interesting example of use of AlgoBandits, please share it! ([Jupyter Notebooks](https://www.jupyter.org/) are preferred).
+- If you have interesting example of use of SMPyBandits, please share it! ([Jupyter Notebooks](https://www.jupyter.org/) are preferred).
 And fill a pull request to [add it to the notebooks examples](notebooks/).

 ## :boom: [TODO](TODO.md)
 > See this file [`TODO.md`](TODO.md), and [the issues on GitHub](https://github.com/SMPyBandits/SMPyBandits/issues).